INFORMATION STATEMENT* Term Investment Account

 ‘Dormant Account-Keeping Fees’ will be automatically debited from your Term Investment.

-Full details of our dormancy policy can be found at: www.cdfcommunityfund.org.au/about-us Investors should be aware that fees may be charged by third parties that issue products and services that relate and facilitate your use of your Term Investment.
+View our Dormancy Policy here.
+Investors should be aware that fees may be charged by third parties that issue products and services that relate and facilitate your use of your Term Investment.

 Change in your details: